herpiko/herpiko.github.io/content/post/2024-06-24-steam-deck-jumpscare.md

 (loupe:2): Gtk-WARNING **: 23:09:00.913: Failed to open display
 ```

-However, any Steam related binary are fine with X11 forwarding.
+However, Steam-related binaries are fine with X11 forwarding.
 When I typed `steam` then press tab key, a lot of steam-* executable binaries appears.
-One of them is very interesting.
+One of them is super interesting.

 ```
 (deck@steamdeck ~)$ steam-http-loader -h